 El juego es cómo practicas querer.

 Children know this instinctively.
 Adults forget it.
 But the mechanism still works at sixty the same way it worked at seven.
 When you play, what surfaces?
 Cuando juegas, los deseos surgen.
-The trick is to allow them rather than immediately edit or dismiss them.
+The trick is to allow them rather than to edit or dismiss them immediately.

 Los límites de tiempo aclaran.
 Pero no necesitas un diagnóstico terminal para vivir plenamente.